CExA-project/dynk/README.md

 }
 ```

-Note that that in any scenario, the resulting binary would always contain the two compiled functions, and hence may become quite heavy, but this is the price to pay for dynamic execution.
-For more details, please check the documented source code.

-The advantage of this approach is its small impact at build time (lightweight library), and the fact that it lets the user do Kokkos code using regular Kokkos functions.
-When the dynamic approach is not desired anymore in the user's code, it would be pretty easy to get rid of the library and obtain a plain Kokkos code.
-On the other hand, the disadvantage is the C++20 requirement and the obligation, at least for now, to split the code between its kernel, or its parallel block, and the rest.
-This scatterisation of the code makes it less readable.

 ### Layer approach

 The layer approach aims to propose alternate versions of the `parallel_for` and `parallel_reduce` functions, with a similar signature.